akaahl/audiophile-ecommerce/README.md

 #### Using Promise.all():-

 Fetching data from a single end-point is normally a breeze, and I could simply use the conventional fetch API and store the data into a variable.
-But the problem arises, when there is a need to fetch multiple data from multiple end-points.
-This is where Promise.all() solves this issue; it takes in an array of promises, executes them, and wait until all of the operations are done.
+But the problem arises when there is a need to fetch multiple data from multiple end-points.
+This is where Promise.all() solves this issue; it takes in an array of promises, executes them in parallel, and wait until all of the operations are done.
 This is a very powerful way of handling multiple asynchronous operations; not just limited to fetching data.
 Below is the code snippets in which I implemented this method:-

 ```
   Promise.all([